Minyus/awesome-dataset-annotations/README.md

 To check the contents of big annotation JSON files easily, small subsets were extracted and saved as JSON and YAML files using [SmallDict](https://github.com/Minyus/smalldict) Python package.

-For each of the JSON annotation file, first 10 items for each list (images, objects, etc) were extracted and saved with suffix:
+For each dict or list in each of the JSON annotation file, first 100 items (images, objects, etc) were extracted and saved with suffix:
 - `_samples.json` for JSON
 - `_samples.yaml` for YAML